tcmulder/zen-hooks/readme.md

 The script uses a pretty primitive logging system but is better than nothing.
 Some PHP errors will also be logged in this file.
 The file will get truncated to 1000 lines when it reaches 100000 lines to ensure it doesn't get unmanageable.
 Therefore, don't wait too long to check the log or your results will get overwritten, and when the truncation occurs on occasion you might need to rerun your tail.

+### Pull a Specific Branch
+Sometimes you may want to trigger the pull from gitlab to the webserver without repeatedly pushing from your local machine.
+For instance, if you forgot to add ``&debug=true`` or ``&type=wp`` then the code is accurate locally and on gitlab, but has been pulled in improperly to the webserver.

+Normally the zen-hooks script will pull the branch from the push that initiated the webhook call.
+However, if you create a new webhook and add the query string ``&pull=some_branch``, you can click the Test Hook button in gitlab to pull in that branch instead.
+This behaves just like pushing that branch, so "testing" ``dev`` will result in the ``YOUR_SERVER_ADDRESS`` webserver pulling in the latest from the ``dev`` branch, ``test_feature`` will pull in the ``test_feature`` branch to the ``YOUR_SERVER_ADDRESS`` server, and so on.

+Make sure to immediately remove this webhook once you're done with it or every push to gitlab will continue to pull the same branch regardless of what branch you're pushing up.

 ### Server Check
 The script checks to ensure the branch matches an available server.
 If you push a branch named ``dev_feature_name``, it will pull changes into ``YOUR_SERVER_ADDRESS``.
 However, if you push ``blah_feature`` or ``master``, the script will cease execution.
 It's important to note that gitlab is unaware of the zen-hooks script's activities, so you can certainly push such brances to gitlab and it will track your changes just fine.